Syco Entertainment: Other projects

 Syco produces other shows outside its key brands.
 In 2011, ITV series Red or Black? was met with mixed reaction.
 Syco were also behind American Inventor which ran for two seasons on ABC and the unsuccessful Celebrity Duets on Fox.
 In addition to its major formats, Syco also produces entertainment specials.
 This includes I Dreamed a Dream: The Susan Boyle Story, which broke ratings records in the US on TV Guide network and scored 10 million viewers on ITV in the UK.
 In 2013, Syco and Optomen launched ITV series Food Glorious Food, which aired on Wednesday evenings in the UK.

 Syco Entertainment were the executive producers of the film One Direction: This Is Us from director Morgan Spurlock and One Direction: Where We Are from director Paul Dugdale, which follows the life of pop sensations One Direction.
 The band had come third in the 2010 UK X Factor series, before being signed to Syco.

 In January 2013, Syco set up a new London-based television division called Over The Top Productions.
 This production company was run by Syco's Global Head of Television, Nigel Hall, and would be responsible for formats such as ITV's Rolling In It.

 In July 2016, The Investigator: A British Crime Story was a co-production between Syco & ITV which was broadcast for four consecutive weeks on ITV at 9pm.
 The series was inspired by Simons Cowell's interest in the crime series Making a Murderer, and The Jinx.
 The Investigator: A British Crime Story was broadcast globally via Netflix until 21 August 2021.
 The series looked in to the murder of Carole Packman who disappeared from her family home in Bournemouth in June 1985.
 Carole's husband, Russell Causley was convicted of her murder in 1996 and again in 2004 following a successful appeal.

 You Generation

 In March 2013, Syco in partnership with YouTube, launched The You Generation channel which is listed as the 'world's first global audition'.

 La Banda

 In May 2014, Syco and Univision announced an upcoming TV show called La Banda which will focus on searching contestants from Hispanic America to find the "ultimate Latino boy band" with the winner receiving a recording contract for Sony Music Latin and Syco.

 I Can't Sing!

 2014 saw Syco launch I Can't Sing!, a parody musical based on The X Factor.
 After technical issues and poor critical reception, the show was pulled from the West End of London less than two months after it opened.
-Cowell later said of the venture that occasionally things didn't work out and that they had been too ambitious trying to launch a new show in the West End.
+Cowell later said of the venture that occasionally things did not work out and that they had been too ambitious trying to launch a new show in the West End.